 8. Be Available To Call And Call People Often

 Nothing wastes more time than someone sending you an email to arrange a good time for you to be able to answer a few questions.
-It might take you 6 hours to finally see that email, and then you need to go to your calendar and give them a time to talk.
+It might take you 6 hours to finally see that email, and then you need to go to your calendar and give them time to talk.

 9. Attend Team Meetings & Speak Up

-Be ready for the team meeting, have at least one topic to raise on the round-table, and be a speaker regularly on the fixed agenda.
-This does not mean speaking just for the hell of it, make it meaningful and value-adding, and you are on the right path.
+Be ready for the team meeting, have at least one topic to raise on the round table, and be a speaker regularly on the fixed agenda.
+This does not mean speaking just for the hell of it; make it meaningful and value-adding, and you are on the right path.

 10. Communicate Clearly

 It took me a while to work this out, and I learned this from my staff in our year-end performance reviews.
-When I asked for 360-degree feedback about myself and my performance, many people said I was such a great communicator.
+When I asked for 360-degree feedback about myself and my performance, many said I was a great communicator.
 When I probed further, they meant I spoke at a steady rhythm and spoke very clearly and pronounced.

 11. Speak With A Smile On Your Face

 Suffice to say, the people who answered their door to a snot-faced, pimply teenager trying to sell them windows were not the most polite people.
 It was a miserable job, but what I did learn was to put a big smile on my face at the beginning of any interaction.
 A big smile and a firm, energetic, and friendly voice make for a great remote office worker.
-Do this with every one of your co-workers, and you will do just fine; it could be worse you could be trying to sell them double glazing.
+Do this with every one of your co-workers, and you will do just fine; it could be worse, you could be trying to sell them double glazing.

 12. Share A Little Humor